ericcblow/Climbing/README.md

       - As well as some stats for the friend group
       - Notebook Name: ThxGivingAtThe

 To add:
   1. Use CSV data to do some fun analysis and visualization of climbing
+  2. Are my friends climbing nearby?
+      - Set a date and location to filter for nearby friends?
+  3. How am I progressing?
+      - See your grade over time? filter for sport, trad, ice...
+  4. Scrap routes data?
+      - Check for rating variance
+      - Do historically strong climbers fall/hung?
+            - Sandbag or Featherweight tag

 After developed, I'll make generic version for easier public use but in the meantime feel free to fork.